JonZwe/FindPFAS/readme.md

 ### Parameters for Kendrick mass defect analysis (homologous series)

+-   Homologous series analysis will use the same repeating units as specified under fragment differences (e.g. CF2, CF2O or 115.9885)

 -   Decision whether the MS1 masses should be screened for abundant repeating units (false (unchecked) by default; Note: If checked, the runtime can increase drastically).\